 For use on the skin only.
 Picato® can be applied to a contiguous skin area of approximately 25 cm2 (5 cm x 5 cm).
 Do not use Picato® in, around, or near your eyes, mouth, lips, or vagina.

 Reports of hypersensitivity reactions (anaphylaxis and allergic contact dermatitis) and herpes zoster (shingles) have been received during post approval use of Picato®.

 Severe skin reactions in the treated areas on the face/scalp and body/arms/legs, including redness, flaking or scaling, crusting, swelling, blisters, pus, ulcers or breakdown of your skin can happen after applying Picato®.
+You may also see changes in your skin color (pigmentation changes) and scarring where Picato® gel is applied.
 You should not use Picato® gel until your skin has healed from other treatments or surgeries.
 The most common side effects with Picato® gel on the face and scalp (≥2%) include skin reactions in the treatment area (94%), pain at the treatment area (15%), itching at the treatment area (8%), infection at the treatment area (3%), swelling around your eyelids (3%), and headache (2%).
 The most common side effects with Picato® gel on the body, arms and legs (≥2%) include skin reactions in the treatment area (92%), itching at the treatment area (8%), skin irritation at the treatment area (4%), nose and throat irritation (2%), and pain at the treatment area (2%).